-Within this background of corruption and mismanagement at the hospital, the School of Nursing was organized, developed and functioned.
-Between 1876 and 1886, the school produced 244 graduate nurses, of which "only" 5 had died, 22 had married and 28 had responsible positions in hospitals.13 The first Director of social services at Bellevue, Mary E. Wadley, was herself a graduate of the school and during her tenure as director had 51 graduate trained nurses on her staff.14
+From this background of corruption and mismanagement at the hospital, the School of Nursing was organized.
+Between 1876 and 1886, the school produced 244 graduate nurses, of which "only" five had died, twenty-two had married and twenty-eight had responsible positions in hospitals.13 The first Director of social services at Bellevue, Mary E. Wadley, was herself a graduate of the school and during her tenure as director had 51 graduate trained nurses on her staff.14

-The course of training was based on the principles developed by

-Florence Nightingale in St. Thomas's Hospital in London.
-One of the house surgeons at Bellevue Hospital, Dr. W. Gill Wylie, traveled to England to study the Nightingale method and shared his findings with the Committee.15 In a letter to the Bellevue Committee, Miss Nightingale herself provided a concise explanation of the purpose of a nurse:

-Nurses are not medical men - on the contrary, nurses are there, and solely there, to carry out the orders of the medical and surgical staff, including of course the whole practice of cleanliness, fresh air, diet, etc. The whole organization of discipline to which the nurses must be subjected, is for the sole purpose of enabling them to carry out intelligently and faithfully such orders and such duties that constitute the whole practice of nursing.
-Their duties can never clash with medical duties, and for this very purpose, that is, in order that they may be competent to execute medical directions, to be nurses and not doctors, they must be, for discipline and internal management, entirely under a woman - a trained superintendent - whose whole business is to see that the nursing duties are performed according to this standard.16
+The course of training was based on the principles developed by Florence Nightingale, at the St. Thomas's Hospital in London.
+One of the house surgeons at Bellevue Hospital, Dr. W. Gill Wylie, traveled to England to study the Nightingale method and shared his findings with the Committee.
+15 In a letter to the Bellevue Committee, Miss Nightingale explained the purpose of a nurse: "Nurses are not medical men - on the contrary, nurses are there, and solely there, to carry out the orders of the medical and surgical staff, including of course the whole practice of cleanliness, fresh air, diet, etc. The whole organization of discipline to which the nurses must be subjected, is for the sole purpose of enabling them to carry out intelligently and faithfully such orders and such duties that constitute the whole practice of nursing.
+Their duties can never clash with medical duties, and for this very purpose, that is, in order that they may be competent to execute medical directions, to be nurses and not doctors, they must be, for discipline and internal management, entirely under a woman - a trained superintendent - whose whole business is to see that the nursing duties are performed according to this standard."16